 Durability & Water Resistance

-The rule of thumb goes like this: higher the price, higher the durability.
+The rule of thumb goes like this: the higher the price, the higher the durability.
 Still, that doesn’t mean that you should avoid the budget cabin tent options altogether.
 But, it is essential to know which materials are the most durable, even if you are choosing a budget option.
 After all, you don’t want your tent to fall apart after the first raindrops.

 For the tent floor, the best material is Polyethylene.
 It offers suitable water resistance and will stop any moisture from forming.
 If the cabin tent floor doesn’t have this kind of flooring, investing in a tent footprint may not be quite a bad idea to increase its durability.